 Suddenly, a man a lab coat walked over to their table in a hurry.

 "Grandpa!"
-Gary exclaimed as the group looked over at the man in shock and, paradoxically, smiling.
+Gary exclaimed as the group looked over at the man in shock.

-"It seems that the finals will be held tomorrow," He said, to the shock of the entire group.
+"It seems that the finals will be held tomorrow," He said, to the surprise of the entire group.